 Exactly what day do we launch?
 What day do we “arrive”?

 We try to make this easy for you:

-- If you live in the Americas, from Alaska to Chile, departure is in the mid-afternoon, Saturday October 6th.
+- If you live in the Americas, from Alaska to Chile, departure is in the morning, Friday, October 11th.

 - If you live in Asia, Africa or Europe, the Voyage begins on Friday, October 12th in the afternoon or early evening.

 - The Opening Ceremonies will be in New Zealand, GMT 00:01 – which is one minute after 4 P.M, local time, in Auckland.
 (For the rest of the world, click here.)